A Letter to Her Majesty The Queen

 The children in Key Stage 1 have received a very important letter.
 In the spring term, the children studied the book Halibut Jackson by David Lucas.
 Halibut Jackson was a shy character who just wanted to blend in and not be noticed, but after a series of events he overcame his shyness and became a suit maker for the King.
 Based on this, the children designed and made a beautiful crown fit for a Queen.
 They each wrote a letter to Her Majesty The Queen persuading her to choose their crown for her Platinum Jubilee celebration.
 Today we received a reply from Her Majesty’s Lady-in-waiting on behalf of Her Majesty The Queen, thanking the children for their splendid letters and crown designs.
 The children were very excited and grateful to have received a reply.

 The children have continued with their plant exploration and at Welly Wednesday and turned their focus to trees.
 We discussed how trees are grown from a seed but also grow their own seeds which are dispersed by the wind and animals.
 We looked at the different trees in the forest and identified which trees are evergreen and which are deciduous.
 We were lucky today to see some freshly cut tree stumps, meaning we could count the rings to identify the age of the tree.
 The children questioned whether the widest stump would be the oldest tree.
 After counting the rings in the tree stumps, the children came to the conclusion that a wider width does not make the tree older and that trees can grow at different rates with many factors effecting the growth - water intake, available light and soil quality.
 We then found the tallest tree in the forest.
 The children were fascinated by the size and wondered how old this magnificent tree was.
-Mrs. Colley and Mr. Hall managed to measure the girth of the tree, it measured over 7.7m!
+The staff managed to measure the girth of the tree, it measured over 7.7m!
 After a quick calculation we worked out that the tallest tree in the forest could be approximately 308 years old!

 Science - Plants.